-Artificial Intelligence Software Curriculum
+Artificial Intelligence for Robotics Curriculum

 Understanding how intelligent systems are built